 Hampton Court

-Although many of the ghosts that haunt castles and palaces are famous monarchs themselves, the most famous ghost at Hampton Court is a humble servant.
+Although many of the ghosts that haunt castles and palaces are notable monarchs themselves, the most famous ghost at Hampton Court is a humble servant.
 The Grey Lady of Hampton Court roams The State Apartments and is thought to have been a Tudor servant who nursed Elizabeth I when she had smallpox.
-She contracted smallpox herself and actually died of the illness.
+She contracted smallpox herself and eventually died of the illness.
 Now, she walks around the apartments, spooking those who come across her!

 Hampton Court also has a Haunted Gallery, in which many ghosts allegedly roam, including a couple of Henry VIII’s wives.
 Spotted wandering around, Jane Seymour wears a white robe and carries a candle on 28th June – Henry VIII’s birthday.
 Seymour was the only one of Henry’s wives to receive a Queen’s funeral, perhaps this is why she still holds a candle for him.